scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Note:** The current SCION implementation uses the UDP/IP protocol as underlay.
 However, the use of other underlay protocols is possible and allowed.

+###_Configuration

+Border routers need to associate each interface ID with a concrete connections to another AS.
+The method and information necessary to establish the connection are not specified by this standard.
+They depend only on the implementation and on the necessary mutual agreement between the administrators of the two ASes.
+The method by which this information is conveyed to the respective border routers is not specified by this standard.
+It depends only on the implementation and the choice of each AS administrator.
+In current practice this is achieved by way of a configuration file, typically but not necessarily, common to all border routers within an AS.

+In order to forward traffic to internal endpoints (traffic destined interface 0), border routers need to associate endpoint addresses with concrete host addresses of the internal AS network.
+The nature of internal host addresses and the translation method are not specified by this standard.
+They only depend on implementation and the choices of each AS's administrator.
+In current practice, internal host addresses are IP addresses (V4 or V6), both of which can be used as endpoint addresses in SCION headers; thereby requiring no translation.

+In order to forward traffic to service endpoint addresses (`DT/DS` == 0b01) in the [common header](#common-header), a border router needs to translate service numbers into concrete host addresses.
+The method used to accomplish the translation is not defined by this standard.
+It only depends on the implementation and the choices of each AS's administrator.
+In current practice this is accomplished by way of a configuration file.
+There are currently only two services addressed in this manner.
+As a result it is practical to maintain a static mapping in a configuration file.
+Other methods have been used, including DNS.

 ## Path Construction (Segment Combinations) {#construction}